csimio/rtd-osn/docs/source/system-overview.rst

 -------------
 Key characteristics of OSN storage are:

-* Ability to access data from anywhere via a RESTful interface that follows S3 conventions.
+* Ability to access data from anywhere via a RESTful interface that follows S3 conventions
-* Federated identity management, allowing access to protected information with existing identity via InCommon or commercial services.
+* Federated identity management, allowing access to protected information with existing identity via InCommon or commercial services
 * High speed access and transfer via national research and education networks
 * Security and data integrity